zonca/zonca-blog/_posts/2019-04-20-jetstream_kubernetes_monitoring.md

 * In the Grafana Alerting menu, set the webhook incoming url, the channel name

 ![Screenshot of the Grafana slack notification](/images/grafana_slack.png)

+## Configure ingress

+It is also possible to expose Grafana to the web via an Ingress, the easiest is to have a dedicated URL just for grafana (different from the URL of JupyterHub), in this case, see an [example ingress](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/blob/master/monitoring/grafana-ingress.yaml).
+It is important that it is in the `monitoring` namespace.